GPII/universal/documentation/PSPChannel.md

 # PSP Channel

-PSPChannel is used to establish persistent WebSockets connection between PSPChannel server and clients.
+PSPChannel is used to establish persistent WebSocket connection between PSPChannel server and clients.
 Once the connection is established, the PSPChannel client can request various actions by transmitting the specified data to the pspChannel server.
 These actions include: apply preferences, switch to a different preference set, save changed preferences and read a preference value.
 Examples of how to construct PSPChannel connections and send/receive data